-The artists invited to make work for the exhibition were chosen for their diverse artistic practices creating a composite lens to think about Athlone: Berni Searle will create a three channel video projection that invokes the cinematic procedure taking Athlone as the point of departure for her narrative.
-Husan and Husain Essop will offer large format high resolution photographs that fix and disrupt our view of those who traverse Athlone on a daily basis.
+The artists invited to make work for the exhibition were chosen for their diverse artistic practices creating a composite lens to think about Athlone: Berni Searle presents a three-channel video projection that invokes the cinematic procedure taking Athlone as the point of departure for her narrative.
+Husan and Husain Essop offer large-format, high-resolution photographs that fix and disrupt our view of those who traverse Athlone on a daily basis.
 Hasan and Husain Essop produce large format digital images and often include themselves in the compositions.
 They are committed to interrogating ideas of nationalism and indigeneity.
 These artists have previously produced work related to the suburb of Athlone and the attendant challenges those who live there face daily.
-Zyma Amien will explore vacated parts of Athlone by using suspended sculptures that rethink the dynamics of space.
+Zyma Amien explores vacated parts of Athlone by using suspended sculptures that rethink the dynamics of space.
 She works with ordinary objects in extraordinary ways.
 Her sculptural practice includes installation art, cement casting and large-scale garment constructions.
-CHR Artist in Residence, Dathini Mzayiya will reflect on the subject of schooling in contemporary education and internationally acclaimed installation artist, Kemang Wa Lehulere, will construct an installation made of found objects as meditations that question the distribution of the sensible in South African society.
+CHR Artist in Residence, Dathini Mzayiya reflects on the subject of schooling in contemporary education and internationally acclaimed installation artist, Kemang Wa Lehulere, constructs an installation made of found objects as meditations that question the distribution of the sensible in South African society.

 Though utilising different conceptual approaches and practices of art making, the commissioned artists share an understanding of the art object as a particular projection and embodiment of desire to both delineate and to dream space.
-The artworks will therefore explore the mobility of thought as image in apprehending place, not as destination but as a field of mobile images that are unsettled and fluid.
-The essays in the book include: A Question of Place by Heidi Grunebaum; Curatorial notes on the exhibition ‘Athlone in Mind’ by Kurt Campbell; Between History and Apocalypse: Stumbling by Premesh Lalu; Another Athlone, dreamscapes and the aesthetic imagination of faith by Gabeba Baderoon ; In the tracks of jazz refuge(es): sounds cross Athlone Lindelwa Dalamba ; Athlone: Exploring the meaning of place through a journey of the sensible by Michail Rassool.
+The artworks therefore explore the mobility of thought as image in apprehending place, not as destination but as a field of mobile images that are unsettled and fluid.
+The essays in the book (also available online) are:

-The exhibition will be installed at the Castle and is scheduled to open in August 2017.
-This will coincide with a major international humanities conference organised by the CHR on behalf of the CHCI (Consortium for Humanities Centres and Institutes).
-The 2017 conference is titled, The Humanities Improvised and will attract international scholars, artists, filmmakers, and jazz musicians from across Africa and elsewhere.
+The exhibition, installed at the Castle of Good Hope (from 10-13 August 2017), coincides with a major international humanities conference organised by the CHR on behalf of the CHCI (Consortium for Humanities Centers and Institutes).
+The 2017 conference, The Humanities Improvised, draws together international scholars, artists, filmmakers, and jazz musicians from across Africa and elsewhere.